New big data: important things to know about smart data

 The difference between data quality and accuracy between the two processes is significantly different.
 Smart data sources information through smart sensors and big data that has been screened and optimized for action, enabling them to get value out of the data instantly and make more accurate decisions.

 Part of data collection is utilizing it as a means of targeting certain business problems.
 Having the right data can help you solve and overcome the issues your company is currently facing.
 Moreover, properly collecting data can be the difference between a successful and unsuccessful business venture.

 When using big data, it is likely for your company to get lost in the amount of data your receive.
 According to a survey conducted by TransUnion, around 71% of senior marketers found the data they received from big data processes to be overwhelming.
 This resulted in a waste of resources and time as they needed to seek help from data analysts to make sense of the data they received.
 Moreover, about 69% admitted to have been derailed from their primary marketing goal due to the sum of information they had to filter and analyse.

 With smart data, you can gather sets of data that are targeted and specific to your business needs.
 By using AI and ML algorithms, smart data processing can filter a specific set of information as they collect and analyse the data.

 Smart data is a relatively new development for data collection and information processing purposes.
 That said, most smart data processes require you to use the latest technology and metrics system to fully maximize its features.

 In comparison to smart data, big data doesn’t necessarily require high speed, up-to-date software for you to optimally use its processes.
-However, with the rapid growth of technological advances today, it is best to incorporate and make use of the latest technology into your business processes to place you ahead of your competitors.
+However, with the rapid growth of technological advances today, it is best to incorporate and make use of the latest technology into your business processes, such as the metrics provided by your payment platform, to place you ahead of your competitors.

 Personalisation and curation